A Machine Learning Approach to Robustly Determine Director Fields and Analyze Defects in Active Nematics: Introduction

 \subsection{Innovation and contribution}

-To tackle the above challenges, we developed a machine learning based technique to robustly and automatically extract orientation fields from raw images.
-Machine learning has been introduced to researches on active nematics \cite{cichos2020machine, rabault2017performing, hannel2018machine, munoz2020single}, and more applications are being explored.
-For example, we developed a machine learning technique for learning and predicting dynamics of active nematics \cite{zhou2021machine}, which however relies on the availability of orientation fields.
-Using our proposed machine learning approach, not only can we reliably and robustly calculate the orientation field from raw experimental data directly, but we also extend many downstream tasks such as defect detection, defect tracking, and dynamic prediction to raw data that does not have the orientation fields readily available.
-We benchmark our machine learning model to one of the existing implementations of traditional methods by Michael M. Norton \footnote[3]{Relevant code can be found on GitHub: \url{https://github.com/wearefor/qcon_nematicdefectfinder}}.
-Many other existing methods follow similar image processing approaches \cite{tan2019topological, shi2013topological, blackwell2016microscopic, duclos2020topological, rezakhaniha2012experimental, ellis2018curvature}.
+To tackle the above challenges, we developed a machine learning based technique to robustly and automatically extract director fields from raw images.
+Machine learning has already made significant impacts on active nematics \cite{cichos2020machine, rabault2017performing, hannel2018machine, munoz2020single}, and more applications are being explored.
+For example, we developed a machine learning technique for learning and predicting dynamics of active nematics \cite{zhou2021machine}, which however relies on the availability of director fields.
+Using our proposed machine learning approach, not only can we reliably and robustly calculate the director fields from raw experimental data directly, but we also enable many downstream tasks such as defect detection, defect tracking, and dynamic prediction.
+These tasks are significantly simplified, compared to previous approaches, for raw data that does not have the director fields readily available.
+We benchmark our machine learning model against our in-house implementation of an image processing method (TM) that follows a similar approach to other existing methods\cite{tan2019topological, shi2013topological, blackwell2016microscopic, duclos2020topological, rezakhaniha2012experimental, ellis2018curvature}.
 This method takes a gray-scaled image as the input.
 After denoising the raw image by Gaussian Blur with standard deviation $\sigma$, it assumes that image intensities change most dramatically in the direction perpendicular to the flow of the microtubule bundles at each point.
 Thus, for each pixel, it calculates the intensity change matrix using convolution, which is then decomposed to obtain its eigenvalues.
-The orientation of the point is indicated by the eigenvector associated with the smallest eigenvalue.
+The local orientation centered at a specific pixel is indicated by the eigenvector associated with the smallest eigenvalue.
 Once the $Q$-tensor is obtained, topological defects can be identified by calculating the winding number \cite{mermin1979topological} of each point.
-This is typically done by applying convolutional filters (e.g., Gaussian Kernels) of a user-defined window size on each pixel on the orientation field obtained.
-More details of this method can be found in Appendix A. Compared with the traditional method, the orientation information obtained by our method is more accurate, which leads to better defect detection results.
-Figure \ref{defect} shows an example of the missing defects using traditional image processing skills.
-These defects can be recovered using our proposed machine learning models.
+This is typically done by applying convolutional filters (e.g., Gaussian Kernels) of user-defined window size on each pixel on the director field obtained.
+More details of this method can be found in Appendix A.1.
+Compared with the TM, the director field information obtained by our method is more accurate, which leads to better defect detection results.
+Figure \ref{defect} shows an example of defects that are missed by the TM.
+These defects can be recovered using our machine learning models.
+We note that the TM defect detection results differ slightly when different parameter settings are chosen.
+Fig.~\ref{fig:changeParameters} (Appendix A.6) shows examples of changing the parameter settings for individual frames.
+However, the TM results are consistently less accurate than those obtained by our machine learning approach, and we have tuned the TM parameters for each dataset to achieve reliable results for all frames in that dataset.
+In addition to increased accuracy, a key advantage of the machine learning approach is that it requires less parameter tuning.

 In summary, the main contributions of our work include the following: